Skip to code content (skip section selection)

 (a) All short term rentals shall be licensed by the Division of Revenue and subject to the regulations of Section 13 of the Code of Ordinances.

-(b) Number of Dwelling Units allowed to be utilized as Short Term Rentals per Property:
+(b) Except as limited by subsections (I) and (m), the number of Dwelling Units allowed to be utilized as Short Term Rentals per Property:

 Zones Allowed